Russell-Waterhouse/blog/content/post/landmines.md

 optimize it out,
 or we're doing a function call with every memory access.
 That's setting up the stack frame, managing registers, and whatever else a function call entails in Java.
+And it's more tediuous to write.

 Now getters and setters can be useful.

 When a chunk of data needs validation, a private variable with a public setter is great.
-But then, the setter should return an error Option (my preference) or throw an exception, not ever just fail silently.
+But then, the setter should return an error Option (my preference) or throw an exception, not ever just fail validation silently.

 second example, here's how I would write a function to send an email to a user.